-A dairy farmer is the owner or manager of a farm where cows are raised for the production of milk and other dairy products.
+A dairy farmer is someone who owns or manages a farm where cows are raised for the production of milk and other dairy products.
 These farmers are involved in a wide range of activities for the purpose of increasing milk production.
 Milk which is produced on these farms is sold commercially to regional dairy companies for pasteurization and processing.

-As a dairy farmer, your job is much more complex than simply milking cows.
-You are in charge of the farm's overall operation.
-This involves a multitude of jobs and tasks that have to be performed.
-First, you have to take care of the animals.
-The cows are the most important component of the dairy farm.
-Without them, a farmer can't produce any profit.
+The job of a dairy farmer is much more complex than simply milking cows.
+A farmer is in charge of the farm's overall operation, which involves a multitude of jobs and tasks that have to be performed.
+Taking care of the animals is a priority, as the cows are the most important component of the dairy farm.
+Without them, a farmer cannot produce any profit.
 As such, farmers devote special attention to their cow's health and well-being.
 This includes milking them at a specific time each morning and evening, as well as taking care of any health issues that may arise.

 Maintenance is also a major concern for farmers.
 The majority of dairy farms are subject to government regulations and have to maintain a certain level of cleanliness to ensure a smooth operation.
 This work typically involves keeping farm buildings clean and free from clutter, as well as properly maintaining the milking equipment.